Do you want your own version of IndiKit?

 4) The HHS indicator is most appropriate for areas affected by very high levels of food insecurity.
 The HFIAS indicator, in contrast, can be used both in areas of low and high food insecurity.

-5) Since HHS focuses on the food quantity dimension of food access and does not measure dietary quality, consider also including the measurement of individual dietary diversity in your survey, using one of the following indicators:
+5) Since HHS focuses on the household lived consequences of food inaccessibility and does not measure dietary quality or adequate micronutrient intake, consider also including the measurement of individual dietary diversity in your survey, using some of the following indicators:

 6) The data required for this indicator is prone to seasonal variations.
 Therefore, if you use HHS for measuring your intervention’s impact, the data has to be collected at the same time of the year.